 All physical therapists are required to complete a graduate degree in Physical Therapy from an accredited physical therapist program before taking the national licensure examination that allows them to practice.

-To schedule an appointment, contact any one of our 350 locations to set one up today.
+To schedule an appointment, contact any one of our more than 400 locations to set one up today.

-In addition, Athletico offers complimentary injury screens that are a great place to start if you are wondering if physical therapy is the right choice for you.
+In addition, Athletico offers free assessments, which are a great place to start if you are wondering if physical therapy is the right choice for you.

-*Per federal guidelines, beneficiaries of federally funded plans are not eligible for complimentary injury screens.
+*Per federal guidelines, beneficiaries of federally funded plans are not eligible for free assessments.

 Direct access allows patients to access physical therapy services without obtaining a referral.
 State law varies regarding the level of access to physical therapy services.
 In addition, payer restrictions may limit payment for services without a referral.
 Patients interested in learning more about physical therapy accessibility in their state should call their nearest Athletico clinic to schedule a comprehensive initial evaluation.